 January 18, 1987

 Faced with the illness of Lazarus, Mary and Martha sent Jesus a simple message: “Lord, the one you love is sick.”
-Their message conveyed intimacy, humility, and dependency on Jesus, but Jesus delayed.
+Their message conveyed intimacy, humility, and dependence on Jesus—yet Jesus delayed.
 By the time He reached Bethany, Lazarus was dead and in the tomb.
-Alistair Begg explores how this miracle in John 11 framed death and resurrection in the ministry of Christ.
-Jesus is glorified by answering our humble prayers in His timing rather than ours.
+Alistair Begg explores how the subsequent miracle in John 11 framed death and resurrection in the ministry of Christ.
+Jesus is glorified by answering our humble prayers in His timing rather than ours

 1Now a certain man was ill, Lazarus of Bethany, the village of Mary and her sister Martha.
 2It was Mary who anointed the Lord with ointment and wiped his feet with her hair, whose brother Lazarus was ill.
 3So the sisters sent to him, saying, “Lord, he whom you love is ill.”
 4But when Jesus heard it he said, “This illness does not lead to death.
 It is for the glory of God, so that the Son of God may be glorified through it.”